Open-Science-Training-Handbook/Open-Science-Training-Handbook_SK/06Glossary/README.md

 **Otvorené hodnotenie**

-* Vývoj spravodlivého systému alebo protokolu hodnotenia výskumných návrhov?návrhov na výskum, založený na transparentnosti procesu a zainteresovaných osôb.
+* Vývoj spravodlivého systému alebo protokolu posudzovania výskumných návrhov?návrhov na výskum, založený na transparentnosti procesu a zainteresovaných osôb.
 The development of a fair evaluation system or protocol for research proposals, based on transparency of the process and those involved.

 **Otvorené laboratórne denníky OK?
 Open Lab Notebooks**

-* Koncepcia pravidelného zapisovania informácií o výskume tak, že sa výskumné záznamy?denníky?poznámky akumulujú a publikujú online okamžite po ich prijatí.
+* Koncepcia pravidelného zapisovania informácií o výskume tak, že sa výskumné záznamy?denníky?poznámky zhromažďujú a publikujú online okamžite po ich prijatí.
 A concept of writing about research on a regular basis, such that research notes and data are accumulated and published online as soon as they are obtained.

 **Otvorený materiál**